-ANNUAL SECURITY REPORT 2021
+ANNUAL SECURITY REPORT 2023

-January 1, 2018 - December 31, 2020

-Welcome Message from the Chief
+January 1, 2020 - December 31, 2022 Welcome Message from the Chief

-On behalf of the women and men of the Dallas College Police Department, I would like to welcome you to our diverse, fun, and vibrant campus community.
-We are here to serve the needs of our students, faculty, and staff by providing a welcoming, accessible, safe, and secure educational environment.
+On behalf of the women and men of the Dallas College Police Department, I welcome you to our diverse, fun and vibrant campus community.
+We dedicate ourselves to student success by serving the needs of our students, faculty and staff by providing a welcoming, accessible, safe and secure educational environment.

-Our goal is to build a community of trust through partnerships, transparency, fair and impartial policing.
-The members of the Dallas College police department are professionals who are dedicated to making a difference in the lives of individuals we serve.
+We strive to build a community of trust through partnerships, transparency, and fair and impartial policing.
+The members of the Dallas College Police Department are professionals who commit themselves to making a difference in the lives of those we serve.

-You play a key role in keeping our campus community safe.
-We encourage you to become involved by proactively identifying issues before they become problems and playing an active role in making Dallas College a safe and successful community.
+You play a crucial role in keeping our campus community safe.
+We encourage you to be involved by proactively identifying issues before they become problems and playing an active role in making Dallas College a safe and thriving community.